 Pull a private manager assessment report for my team

-5. While on the 'By participant' tab, you will see a People filter and some general review cycle stats.
+4. While on the 'Summary' tab of the 'Team's results' page, you will see a filter and some general review cycle stats.

-7. Use the 'Download' option at the top right of your 'Company’s private manager assessment results' section to download all answers to these questions.
+6. Use the Download option at the top right of your 'Team's private manager assessment results' section to download all answers to these questions.

 If you customized the private manager assessment questions for the question template being used, your results will all appear in blue instead of the red/green variation you see in this article.
 Reason being, we are unable to determine what is "positive" and what is "negative" for every custom private manager assessment question.

 8. Use the ... to the right of the answer distribution chart to view all answers or download the answers to that question.

 9. Click on View all answers for a granular look at how each participant's manager answered, compare groups, and see trends over time for the specific question.

 Before walking through each tab, it is important to note the filters: Groups, Review cycles, Answer.
 Use the 'Groups' filter to only view private manager assessment answers for certain groups/hierarchies.

 Use the 'Review cycles' filter to select one or more cycle, giving you a list of all private manager assessment answers for all of the selected cycles.
 This allows you to review answers from more than one cycle at a time, if desired.

 Use the 'Answer' filter to see only the reviews whose answer matches your selection.
 For example: I only want to see people who are "ready for promotion," so I filter by 'Yes'.

 The 'Answer distribution' tab provides insight into a specific question, how you as a manager responded to this question by % and per participant, as well as download options.